gluecode/CodeBox-Snippets/README.md

 3. Drag and drop the snippets you need into your existing codebox
 4. Save your codebox
 5. Once you've imported the snippets you want, you can delete the repo or keep it for updates/pulls

+## Notes

+OK, so I haven't added as many notes as I could have...

+This Snippet box is more intended for developers who know what the various commands do, but can't always remember them off the top of their heads!